Kabarore

-Kabarore is a town in Rwanda.
+Kabarore is a town and sector in Rwanda.
 It is the headquarters of Gatsibo District.

 Location

 Kabarore is located in Gatsibo District, Eastern Province, at the western edge of Akagera National Park, about 60 km, west of the International border with the Republic of Tanzania.
 Its location lies about 43 km, by road, north of Kayonza, on the Kayonza-Nyagatare Road.
 The coordinates of the town are:1° 37' 15.60"S, 30° 23' 6.00"E (Latitude:-1.6210; Longitude:30.3850).

 Population

-The exact population of Kabarore is 50,288.
+The exact population of Kabarore sector is 71,769.

 Points of interest

 The points of interest within the town limits or close to the edges of town include: